RMSLowside/rmslow/Drawings/RulesEngine/README.md

 ### What:
 Provide the business the ability to implement one or more rules against production data and take a defined action based on the rule outcome.
+Users need the ability to draft rule and test these rules without impacting live production data.
 Some examples include:
 •	Records that match certain metadata and receive a defined records control schedule.
 •	Records coming from System Y are ignored